Ksalarang/shopping-test-task/README.md

-Use WASD while in editor to move.
+You can use WASD to move while in editor.